How To Conquer Your Dog’s Separation Anxiety, Sound Anxiety or Travel Anxiety

 Many calming supplements exist for dogs that are palatable for dogs, easy-to-feed, and can help quickly relieve your dog’s stress and give a sense of safety and calm.
 Some supplements contain calming herbs like chamomile, passion flower, ginger root, and valerian root are a great option.
 Some products, such as this bacon flavored soft chew for dogs, contain all of the calming herbs in one.

 5. Experiment with a Pheromone Diffuser for Your Dog

 Canine pheromone diffusers mimic the calming pheromone that a mother dog emits while nursing her puppies.
 The diffuser can help many dogs feel calmer and more comfortable in stressful situations.

-The same company that makes the Thundershirt above also makes a product called ThunderEase diffuser, which is also available on Amazon.
+The same company that makes the Thundershirt above also makes a product called ThunderEase diffuser.

 6. Try an Anti-Anxiety Supplement Containing L-Tryptophan, L-Theanine or Melatonin

 Other popular ingredients in anti-anxiety supplements include the amino acids L-Tryptophan and L-Theanine, both of which offer calming properties and increase the release of “feel good” serotonin in your dog’s body.
 In addition, some calming products for dogs contain a small amount of melatonin, which can help regulate and improve their sleep.
 All these of these ingredients are available in some chews such as this.

 7. Experiment with Using Your Own Scent & Sound to Calm Your Dog

 In my experience, using your own scent and sound to help calm your dog is a powerful strategy in beating anxiety.
 I stumbled upon this one day with my own dog by accident.